 The TAP program is designed to extend social supports to help prepare young adults who were formerly in the care of Children’s Services to live independently, pursue education, and build their careers.
 Find out what additional supports you might be able to TAP into.

 Maybe you’re already out on your own.
 Or maybe you had or have status with Alberta Children’s Services as someone who is—or used to be—in foster care, a group home, or a ward of the government.

-Maybe you are already on your own.
-Or maybe you have been in care or had Children’s Services status.
-When you turn 18, you may not be able to use many of the programs and supports you’re using now.
-That makes this a good time to plan your next steps and learn what resources are out there for you as a young, independent adult.
+When you turn 18, you may no longer have access to many of the programs and supports you’re using now.
+This is a good time to start planning your next steps and find out what other resources might be out there for you as a young, independent adult.

-Planning a career doesn’t have to be a ton of work.
-Don’t think of it as figuring out what to do with the rest of your life.
+You don’t have to figure out what to do with the rest of your life.
 That’s too much, and too far in the future.
 Life happens, and things change.
-But if you have an idea of what you want to happen for the next 5 years—or 10 if it’s not too daunting—you’re off to a good start.
+But if you have an idea of what you want to happen for the next 5 years or so then you’re off to a good start.
 Working out a few goals is a great step into adulthood and career planning.

 Imagine your next 5+ years

 Will you still be in school?
-Will you have a child, or a ticket for a skilled trade, or both?
-To start planning your career, think about what the videos in this article have to say about dreams and how you can follow yours.
+Will you have a child or a ticket for a skilled trade—or both?
+To start planning your career, think about what you want your future to look like.
+What are your dreams and what steps can you take to follow them?

 Make some decisions

-Once you’ve set a few goals and explored who you are, you can decide if all of this means you want to explore education and training, look for work, or choose something else.
+Once you’ve set a few goals and explored who you are, you can decide if you want to explore education and training, look for work, or choose something else.
 Again, your caseworker, family member, Elder, or teacher can help you.